jummy-bakz/Call-Centre-Performance/README.md

 Recommendation and conclusion:

-Reviewing recurrent cases in this analysis, support teams should trained for complex issues.
+Reviewing recurrent cases in this analysis, support teams should trained be for complex issues.
 Streamlining processes for quicker resolution, collecting feedback from unresolved cases, and maintaining quality checks are essential.
 Additionally, prioritize response time reduction, critical call handling, and support team training.
 Implement a feedback system to address unanswered calls and enhance satisfaction, with a focus on improving "Admin Support" and "Contract related" areas.